 How to Manage Videos in Microsoft Stream?

-All content you upload to Microsoft Stream will be displayed on My Videos page, and you can edit the metadata, filter or browse through the videos as well as add videos to channels and groups.
-The portal enables you to sort out your videos based on different parameters such as view count or publish date, to name a few, which means that you can organize your video collection in the most functional way.
+All content you upload to Microsoft Stream will be displayed on My Videos page, and you can edit the metadata, filter, or browse through the videos as well as add videos to channels and groups.
+The portal enables you to sort out your videos based on different parameters such as view count or publish date, to name a few, which means that you can organize your video collection most functionally.

 Microsoft Stream is still a young platform that facilitates corporate communications through videos.
 Its features include password protection and amazing sharing options that enable you to distribute a video to an entire company.
 However, the portal lacks some of the key tools that make communication within an organization easier.
 Stream's users can't capture webcam footage or broadcast live streams, but Microsoft has already announced that many upgrades are in store and that this business-oriented video sharing portal is going to continue to get better.